Blockchainbrett/crypto-art-digest/posts/firstpost.md

   - art
 ---

-# Crypto Art Digest - Sunday, March 15th 2020 - Edition 1 of 1
+# Crypto Art Digest - Edition 1 of 1
+# Sunday, March 15th 2020

 Hey Crypo Art enthusiasts!
 Hope everyone is safe and healthy.
 Admist the Corona crypto crash, Welcome to the Crypto Art Digest